sebasjm/antlr/README.txt

 3.0ea7 -

+* bug fixed related to predicates in predictor lexer grammar w;
+A : {p}? "a" ;
+B : {!p}? ("a"|"b")+ ;
+DFA is correct.
+A state splits for input "a" on the pred.
+Generated code though was hosed.
+No pred tests in prediction code!
+I added testLexerPreds() and others in TestSemanticPredicateEvaluation.java

+* added execAction template in case we want to do something in front of each action execution or something.

 * left-recursive cycles from rules w/o decisions were not detected.

 * undefined lexer rules were not announced! fixed.